Skip to main content

 The telepresence docker-run command

-The ingest/intercept --docker-run flag
+The replace/ingest/intercept/wiretap --docker-run flag

 It's recommended that you always use the --docker-run in combination with a connection started with the telepresence connect --docker, because that makes everything less intrusive: